BradhamLab/ncfs/readme.md

 ![Equations](https://github.com/dakota-hawkins/NCFS/images/distance.png)

 NCFS uses the kernal function `(2)` when calculating probabilities.
-However, with a large number of features, the value `z` (canonically a distance value from `(1)`) can easily approach a large enough value such that the negative exponent rounds to zero.
+However, with a large number of features, the value `z` -- canonically a distance value from `(1)` -- can easily approach a large enough value such that the negative exponent rounds to zero.
 This leads to division by zero issues, and fitting fails.
 To get around this, small pseudocounts are added to distances when a division by zero would otherwise occur.
 To keep distances small, features should